sarahgerweck/scala-utils/README.md

 utility libraries, this code is *not* meant to be abuse proof.
 If you try to do something that seems like it might be a bad idea, you're on your own. :-)

 Because of dependencies, this requires Scala 2.11 or higher.
+Java 8 is required for version 4.0 or higher.
+If you have a pressing need for an earlier version, please contact me.

 ## Installation ##

-For Java 8, use this line as your dependency:

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils" % "3.2.0"
+    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils" % "4.0.0"

-For Java 6 or Java 7, use this line as your dependency:

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-java6" % "3.2.0"

 ### Twitter Utilities ###